Public | Northland DHB

 Take Sore Throats Seriously

 • Stop sore throats hurting hearts.
-An untreated sore throat (‘strep throat’) can lead to rheumatic fever.
+An untreated sore throat (‘strep throat’) can lead to rheumatic fever, or rheumatic heart disease which can cause serious heart problems.

 Otaika Pharmacy Whangārei